everops-mat/mek-git/README.md

  * `make mek-git.pdf` will give you a PDF copy of the script documentation.
  * `make mek-git.html` will give you a HTML copy of the script documentation.

+I have created a [PR Template](pull_request_template.md) probably not for use for this project, but I wanted to work on it.